Recent Advances in Federated Learning Driven Large Language Models: A Survey on Architecture, Performance, and Security: Introduction

 The remainder of the survey is as follows.
-Section 2 provides a detailed exploration of the foundations of swarm intelligence and its integration with large language models, highlighting the synergies and potential enhancements.
-Section 3 examines the specific adaptations and innovations in federated learning algorithms that facilitate efficient and effective training of LLMs across distributed swarm agents.
+Section 2 provides a detailed exploration of the foundations of FL and its integration with LLM, highlighting the synergies and potential enhancements.
+Section 3 examines the specific adaptations and innovations in FL algorithms that facilitate efficient and effective training of LLMs across distributed agents.
 Section 4 presents a critical analysis of current implementations and discusses the technical challenges, practical limitations, and potential solutions.
-Section 5 concludes the survey with a discussion on future research directions and the broader implications of federated LLMs for swarm intelligence in various applications.
+Section 5 concludes the survey with a discussion on future research directions and the broader implications of federated LLMs in various emerging domains.